olivierbJAVA/OC-DA_JAVA-P6-PayMyBuddy/README.md

 feature_repositoryJDBC :
 - this branch contains the model (entities) and the repository layer (DAO)
-- the data persistence is done using the JDBC API
+- the data persistence is done using the **JDBC API**
-- the Repository Pattern is implemented (there is an Interface implemented by a concrete class and a factory to build the repository)
+- the Repository Pattern is implemented (there is an Interface implemented by a concrete class and a factory to build the repository objects)

 feature_repositoryJPA :
 - this branch contains the model and the repository layer
-- the data persistence is done using the JPA API
+- the data persistence is done using the **JPA API**
 - the Repository Pattern is implemented

 feature_repositoryJDBCandJPA :
 - this branch contains the model and the repository layer
 - the branch regroup the JDBC and JPA persistence
-- the Repository Interface is implemented by both JDBC and JPA persistence concrete class
+- the Repository Interface is implemented by both **JDBC and JPA** persistence concrete class
 - a parameterized factory enables to choose the data persistence

 > This branch is a demonstration of the Repository Pattern : a same interface is implemented by two different persistence versions and a factory allows to choose the implementation used.